 High altitude sickness maladjustment of the body to the higher alleviation of mountains.
-The body of many traveler is customs to the air pressure of low altitude.
+The body of many travelers is customs to the air pressure of low altitude.
 This means your body gets the abundance of air in the low area.
 When you move to higher alleviation, this changes would make your body not adjust the amount to Air due to lack of air density in High Altitude.
 This makes you feel uncomfortable and even sick.
 Please understand this.
 High Altitude sickness is serious and could even lead to death.

 How to cope up with the high altitude sickness?

 Our sincere advice is as soon as check in your hotel on the first day in Tibet.
 Drink plenty of waters and take a nap or rest in your hotel room.
-Do not go out for first five hours and you can even ask your tour operator to bring you an oxygen cylinder if you think you would need it.
-Please avoid direct sun for first two days, due to high altitude the sun in Tibet is super strong.
+Do not go out for the first five hours and you can even ask your tour operator to bring you an oxygen cylinder if you think you would need it.
+Please avoid direct sun for the first two days, due to high altitude the sun in Tibet is super strong.

-Most good travel agencies would already assign an oxygen cylinder in your car like we do.
+Most good travel agencies would already assign an oxygen cylinder in your car as we do.
 If there is one in your car, ask the guide if you can take it to your room.
 Many hotels do provide oxygen but with the extra cost.
 Travel agency provides free, and some good travel agency even refill the tank for the entire tour.
-The cost of refilling the medium size tank would be less then five dollars but hotel could charge you 50 Dollar.
+The cost of refilling the medium size tank would be less than five dollars but hotel could charge you 50 Dollar.